michelep/twitter-timeline-cleaner/README.md

 export TWITTER_NAME='@your_twitter_name'
 ```

-and follow instructions how to claim a [Twitter developers account](https://developer.twitter.com/en/apply) and [how to create your app](https://developer.twitter.com/en/apps/create), needed to fetch tokens and keys to your Twitter timeline.
+and follow the instructions to claim a [Twitter developers account](https://developer.twitter.com/en/apply) and [to create an app](https://developer.twitter.com/en/apps/create), needed to fetch your Twitter timeline's tokens and keys.

 Article in italian talking about this project: [Ripulire la propria Twitter timeline](https://www.zerozone.it/tecnologia-privacy-e-sicurezza/ripulire-la-propria-twitter-timeline/19195)